Wednesday, September 9, 2009

 I hope today is an indication that things are starting to really look up.
 The last year has been really tough, primarily due to some health problems that have proven to be quite difficult to diagnose and treat effectively.
 My blogging scarcity has been a side effect.

 Today at work was one of the best days I've had in quite a while.
-I proved to myself—my worst critic, although it seems there have been others vying for that title lately—that I still "got" it.
+I proved to myself—my worst critic, although it seems there have been many others vying for that title lately—that I still "got" it.
 I am still capable of performing to a level approaching my expectations (at least within sight of that).

 To celebrate, I am watching the 2009 US Open on ESPN2.
 I was inspired the other day when I saw a bit of the match where Melanie Oudin played beyond her years against the highly favored Nadia Petrova.
 Enscribed on her shoes is "Believe."
 Tonight her coach and others in her entourage are wearing black shirts with "Believe" written across the front in bold yellow.
 Although she has just lost the first set, that has not proven to be too much of an obstacle for her thus far.